TLC-1990/Milestone-3-Project/README.md

 - Bootstrap 5
 - Heroku
 - Litepicker (JS date picker)
-- HTML, CSS, JavaScript
+- HTML, CSS
+-JavaScript (external library scripts via CDN and custom JS for Litepicker)

 ## 6. Testing

 Website checked on Safari and on Chrome on desktop and on IOS (Apple mobile).
 No bugs observed between browsers.

-W3C Markup Validation Service (https://validator.w3.org/) used for HTML validation

-W3C CSS validation service (https://jigsaw.w3.org/css-validator/) used for CSS validation.

-JSHint JavaScript validation service (https://jshint.com/) used for JS validation

 ### Manual Testing

 #### Functionality Testing

-I tested each feature of the site to ensure it works as intended.
+I tested each feature of the site to ensure it works as intended and challenged possible bugs.

 | Feature | Action | Expected Result | Pass/Fail | Notes |
 | ------- | ------ | --------------- | --------- | ----- |